Resettlement and Integration Services

 Working in close collaboration with HIAS’ legal and pro-bono teams in New York, Commonpoint Queens staff facilitate adjustment of status and naturalization applications for its current and former clients.
 Commonpoint Queens also partners with NYLAG (New York Legal Assistance Group) to provide free legal counseling to community members and clients.

-Partnerships & Volunteer Services
+Get Involved with Partnerships & Volunteer Services

 The Partnerships & Volunteer Services (PVS) program is a holistic method of providing extended services to clients, complementing Commonpoint Queens’ refugee resettlement programs.
 PVS provides community sponsorship, English tutoring, career mentorship, interpretation and translation, as well as builds partnerships to enhance services and promote refugee integration.
 Click here to learn more and get involved.
 Our partnerships (with individuals, faith-based organizations, community-based organizations and corporate partners) serve to support clients through volunteer matching as well as in-kind donations in the form of electronics, clothing, housing necessities, and more.

-Our volunteers are invaluable in helping to welcome recent arrivals as they begin their lives as New Americans.
+Our volunteers and donors are invaluable in helping to welcome recent arrivals as they begin their lives as New Americans.
 Your expertise, interests, and commitment can help refugees build a new life, achieve their goals, and feel at home in their new community.
 Commonpoint Queens offers many ways for community members to get involved.
 We have opportunities to fit your individual availability.
 Find out more about volunteer opportunities in your area here.

 Lautenberg Family Reunification Applications